 Below is an example of a home page with a free trial with no credit card required as the first thing you see on the Close.io page, Steli Efti’s sales-based CRM.

-The more barriers to entry, the harder it is to turn a visitor into a lead or customer.
+The more barriers to entry, the harder it usually is to turn a visitor into a lead or customer.
 There are exceptions, like in everything else.

 However, if they have to use their credit card to opt into your free trial, there will be a larger barrier, but you still get them closer to buying because you already have their credit card information.
 It makes it easier for them to buy when the free trial is over.